dotnet/csharplang/proposals/lambda-improvements.md

 var f8 = F2;    // System.Action<string>
 ```

-_Open issue: Should we disallow `var` for now since it currently implies generating a delegate instance, and leave open the possibility of generating a lighterweight function object in the future?_

 ### Delegate types
 The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
 - if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;